cnuber/rancher2-provider-examples/eks/README.md

 - terraform 0.12.x [terraform client download](https://www.terraform.io/downloads.html)
 - an AWS profile with sufficient access to deploy the necessary resources
 - a VPC and associated subnets to deploy to at AWS
-- an S3 bucket at Google Cloud to store the Terraform state in (optional)
+- an S3 bucket at AWS Cloud to store the Terraform state in (optional)

 ### Creating the S3 storage bucket